Learning Specialist Jobs in USA with Visa Sponsorship

 How to find Learning Specialist jobs with visa sponsorship?

 To find Learning Specialist jobs with visa sponsorship, use Migrate Mate, which specializes in connecting international candidates with sponsoring employers.
-Focus your search on educational technology companies, corporate training departments, and multinational organizations that frequently sponsor H-1B, O-1, or other work visas for learning and development professionals with specialized expertise in instructional design and educational program management.
+Focus your search on educational technology companies, corporate training departments, and multinational organizations that frequently sponsor H-1B, O-1 visa, or other work visas for learning and development professionals with specialized expertise in instructional design and educational program management.

 What is the prevailing wage requirement for sponsored Learning Specialist jobs?